Hakodate: Night Views, Morning Markets, and Western History

 Food

 • Seafood donburi — the morning market specialises in bowls piled with uni, ikura, crab, and scallops.
+A good uni-ikura don runs ¥2,000–3,500 (~$14–24).

 Getting There

-See our getting to Hokkaido guide.
+See our getting to Hokkaido guide for all options.

 Getting Around

 • Walking: The station, bay area, and Motomachi are walkable within 30 minutes.
+Hakodate is a compact, walkable city for the central sights.

 Where to Stay